DinisCruz/Book_Hacking_Portugal/content/Introduction.md

 ### Why I'm doing this

+There are many reasons why I have been studying this area, and its various challenges and possibilities, for some time.

-The current economic model is not working for secure code and secure software development.
+The current economic model is not working for secure code and secure software development, and it is not working for many parts of the general population.
+In many cases, it doesn't make business sense to spend the time and effort creating secure code, because the customer cannot measure it, just like pollution in the 1950s.
+I believe we must innovate our way out of this problem.

-The following reasons also explain why I want to share these ideas:

-* I see the train-wreck coming
-* I know a good path to follow (i.e. how to create secure code and apps)
-* I have been working on this problem for some time
-* I want to create a place where our kids can have a future, and be safe
+I have considerable experience working in the AppSec industry, and this allows me to see the problems coming down the line.
+However, the same experience also allows me to see solutions to the problems, i.e., how to create secure code and apps, and I want to share and discuss my ideas for these solutions.
+Morever, I want to create a place where our kids can have a future, and be safe.

   * What are the warning signs of those growing problems?